 5 units → 15 kg

 1 unit → 15 ÷ 5 = 3 kg

 2 units → 2 × 3 = 6 kg

 The mass of the smaller portion of cherries is 6 kg.

 This video compares the methods of solving a problem taken from a Singapore 5th grade text.
 It’s solved algebraically (US method) and then visually (Singapore method).
 Viewers are asked to decide which one they like better and why?

-This video gives some examples of solving some basic ratio word problems.
+Examples of solving some basic ratio word problems

-This video gives the solutions to some more involved ratio word problems.
+Solutions to some more involved ratio word problems

 a) Draw a bar model representing the situation

 b) Elmer is 5 years older than Sam.
 How old is Sam?